Peter Shreeves: Name

 There is some confusion about his name.
 His name is variously spelled "Shreeve" and "Shreeves" in different sources, as he mentions in an interview for the 2008 book "The Boys From White Hart Lane" by Martin Cloake and Adam Powley.
 The Tottenham Hotspur website still gives the spelling "Shreeves".
 He says "My real name is Shreeve, but over the years I've had so many people getting it wrong that in the end I thought, 'why not – it's Shreeves.'
-I've looked in the club handbooks and I see that one year my name is spelt with an 's' at the end, the next it is 'Shreeve'.
+I've looked in the club handbooks and I see that one year my name is spelt with an 's' at the end, the next it is 'Shreeve'".

+Family

+In 2020 Peter Shreeves family faced several criminal charges.
+His daughter Joanne Shreeves, was found guilty of Criminal damage, Common assault and Threatening behaviour at Stratford's magistrates court in 2023.
+Shreeves was seen on CCTV whilst his daughter Joanne allegedly threw cement at their neighbour's.
+At Thames magistrates court on 3rd of November 2023, Peter's wife Carole Shreeves was also cautioned for £4,829 of Criminal damage against their neighbours in 2023.